-The SR 520 Floating Bridge and Landings project replaces the existing floating bridge and approaches from the future west approach structure east of Foster Island in Seattle to Evergreen Point Road in Medina.
+The SR 520 Floating Bridge and Landings project replaced the old SR 520 floating bridge and approaches from the future west approach structure east of Foster Island in Seattle to Evergreen Point Road in Medina.

 Why is WSDOT